christophermancini/rainbow-six-bootcamp/README.md

 1. Skin gallery images of skin applied to different weapons [IN PROGRESS]
 1. Gadget info [IN PROGRESS]
 1. Gadget videos
-1. Weapon mods info
+1. Weapon mods info [IN PROGRESS]
 1. Weapon mods images
 1. House map drone video
-1. Situations info
+1. Situations info [IN PROGRESS]
-1. Situations video
+1. Situations video [IN PROGRESS]
-1. Situations images
+1. Situations images [IN PROGRESS]
 1. Analysis of recoil
 1. Analysis of movement noise
 1. Analysis of weapon noise